CodingPassToPass/DOCS-SPHERE/README.md

 ## Overview

-This project is a backend server built with Node.js and Express, designed to handle user authentication, document management, and email verification.
+This project is a backend server built with Node.js and Express, designed to handle user authentication, document management, document edit with multiple users in real-time, public and private documents,and email verification.
 It utilizes TypeScript for type safety and Sequelize as an ORM for database interactions.
 The server is structured to handle asynchronous operations gracefully, ensuring a smooth user experience.

 ## Features